DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 }
 ```

-See [Path Patterns](command-line-interface.md#path-patterns) for more information on how TestCafe organizes screenshots into subdirectories.
+See [Screenshot Path Patterns](command-line-interface.md#screenshot-path-patterns) for more information on how TestCafe organizes screenshots into subdirectories.

 *CLI*: [-s, --screenshots](command-line-interface.md#-s-path---screenshots-path)
 *API*: [runner.screenshots](programming-interface/runner.md#screenshots)